Mark E Curtis

 Authority

-Modern biochemistry and its practitioners seem happy to ignore the central tenets on which good science was founded.
-Add to this the increasing and universal global obsession with science-fiction since the 1950’s and one may begin to see how the irrational can indeed become rational, nonsense can indeed become sense and almost anything may become not only feasible but also believable to some extent.
-And, what’s more, this relatively modern science, much like the church of old, is reluctant to grasp the important distinction between a verifiable 'subjective truth’ and a universally verifiable 'objective truth’ - the true embodiment of science in the strict sense of the word.
+Added to this an increasing and universal obsession with science-fiction since the 1950’s and one may now begin to see how the irrational can indeed become rational, nonsense can indeed become sense and almost anything may become not only feasible but also believable.
+This relatively modern science, much like the church of old, seems reluctant to grasp the distinction between verifiable 'subjective truth’ and the verifiable ‘universal objective truth’ - the true embodiment of Science in the strict sense of the word.

-The founders and forebears of our present scientific academies, institutes and societies must be spinning in their graves at the inevitable consequence of the present approach, based as it is, on the invented and irrational opinion of partisan and self-interested individuals.
-And more especially, an approach that uses ‘Statistical Certainties and Probabilities’ in support of ‘Procrustean Solutions’ whilst endeavouring to make sense of a model that is in itself intrinsically ‘Apple-Pied'.
-The Royal Society appears to have lost sight of its very pertinent motto 'Nullius in Verba' and global education systems find themselves in the position of perpetuating the cycle of compound ignorance.
-Perhaps one day this modern science will find enough grace to admit its folly.
+The present approach, based as it is on partisan and irrational opinion, and more especially, an approach that uses ‘Statistical Certainties and Probabilities’ in support of ‘Procrustean Solutions’ whilst endeavouring to make sense of a model that is in itself intrinsically ‘Apple-Pied' will only lead us further into the scientific and philosophical cul-de-sac we now find ourselves in.
+The Royal Society appears to have lost sight of its very pertinent motto 'Nullius in Verba’, and global education systems find themselves in the position of perpetuating a cycle of compound ignorance.
+Perhaps one day this modern science will find grace enough to admit its folly.
 The rigorousness of both rational and reasoned thought stretches back many thousands of years and I am therefore confident that such an approach will ultimately retake the helm.
 It is by the rigorous and immutable standards of those peers and authorities, both from the past and future, that I wish this contribution to be ultimately judged.

-I have little hope that the arguments I present about the perversion of ‘modern science’ in our society and the knock on effects of that wrong headedness will ever be accepted or even seriously debated for a long while to come.
-Science is no longer what it used to be, an open, honourable and unbiased investigation and discussion into natural phenomena.
-It is now a business, ossified by mammon and by those who no longer necessarily seek knowledge and truth but are drawn to the trappings of fame, celebrity and those oh so very desperately sought trips to Stockholm.
-‘Universal Truths’ and ‘Mathematical Proofs’ have become optional extras in todays world and they may, quite literally, go to the Devil in the face of the conscience-less corporation, lucrative systems of education and the misdirected ambition of the modern scientist.
-Their sophistry may triumph just now, and even for years to come, but the essence of knowledge never dies and just as surely as the sun rises I believe the truth will out in the end.
+I have little hope that the arguments I present regarding the perversion of ‘this modern science’ in our society, and the knock on effects of that wrong headedness, will ever be accepted or even seriously debated for a long while to come.
+Science is just no longer what it used to be, an open, honourable and unbiased investigation.
+It is now a business ossified by mammon, by shareholders, by ego, by textbooks, and by those who no longer necessarily seek truth or knowledge but perhaps merely a paying job that their programmed degree’s and learning have enabled them to perform.
+Desperately sought trips to Stockholm being the holy grail.
+‘Universal Truths’ and ‘Mathematical Proofs’ have become optional extras in the face of the conscience-less corporation and lucrative educational systems.
+Their sophistry may triumph just now, and even for years to come, but the essence of knowledge never dies and just as surely as the sun rises the truth will out in the end.

 “I appreciate that the majority of people who are not only regarded as intelligent but are indeed intelligent, capable of understanding the most difficult scientific, mathematical and philosophical reasonings, are very rarely capable of understanding a most simple and obvious truth, if it is such a truth as requires that they admit that a judgement they have formed about something, sometimes with great effort, a judgement they are proud of, which they have taught to others, on the basis of which they have arranged their life - that this judgement may be wrong.”